 Clerk to the Corporation - Role involves looking after the legal affairs of the Corporation and advising on the propriety of any actions in line with government standards.

-General Member - People from a wide range of businesses and industries, who wish to have a positive impact on the way the college's business is handled.
+Independent Member - People from a wide range of businesses and industries, who wish to have a positive impact on the way the college's business is handled.
 The term of office varies depending on which committees an individual governor sits on.